What You Need to Know About the UN Sustainable Development Goals Before You Build or Renovate

 Our collective efforts to live responsibly are our only hope to save our environment.
 We all have a choice, and better choices will allow future generations to experience our beautiful planet just as we have.
 By implementing sustainable practices in our homes, we can show ourselves, and those that visit us, that it is easy, affordable and incredibly beneficial for our environment to go green.
 With enough momentum, the combined greening of our communities will lead to a healthier, equitable, and prosperous future.

-If you’d like to dig even deeper visit the United Nations SDGs, the World Green Building Council’s article on green building impacting the SDGs and continue learning how Elemental Green can help you in your journey to transform your home into a green home.
+If you’d like to dig even deeper visit the United Nations SDGs, the World Green Building Council’s article on how green building impacts the SDGs and continue learning how Elemental Green and Zero Energy Project can help you in your journey to transform your home into a green oasis.

 Arnaldo Perez-Negron, the author, has a degree in the biological sciences and is working towards green accreditation.
 He is passionate about helping people, businesses and governments in their journey to living and working sustainably.